greenageinfo/greenageinfo.github.io/new.md

 ![Beautiful Greenage](/assets/images/gardens2.jpg)

-Welcome to Greenage!
+Welcome to Greenage! :tada: :confetti_ball: :balloon:

 We will be glad to have you here in our community.

 You can access [all the key documents](https://bit.ly/greenage-info) needed for your move-in and to settle in Greenage.